One World Under Doom: Main plot

-Roughly six months following his ascension as Sorcerer Supreme, Doom announces that all the world is now the global country of United Latveria and that he is enacting a welfare state agenda in which he declares war illegal, mandates free universal healthcare, and offers free public education to all people of the world.
+Six months following his ascension as Sorcerer Supreme, Doctor Doom announces that all the world is now the global country of United Latveria and that he is enacting a welfare state agenda in which he declares war illegal, mandates free universal healthcare, and offers free public education to all people of the world.
 In response, the Avengers meet to oppose Doom, believing that he is either influencing world leaders via mind control or has them replaced by robotic duplicates.
-Meanwhile, Helmut Zemo attacks Latveria, but is killed personally by Doom and replaced with an obedient Doombot replica who surrenders Hydra to him.
-In addition, Doom claims a Tyrannosaurus variant of himself from an unidentified parallel universe where dinosaurs never went extinct (Note: This unidentified reality was seen in Fantastic Four (vol. 7) #12.) to serve as his steed.
+Helmut Zemo attacks Latveria, but is killed personally by Doom and replaced with an obedient Doombot replica who surrenders Hydra to him.
+In addition, Doom claims a Tyrannosaurus version of himself from an alternate universe where dinosaurs never went extinct to serve as his steed.
+(Note: This unidentified reality was seen in Fantastic Four (vol. 7) #12.)

 Doom's actions have since pleased some of the people of Earth.
 The Fantastic Four are not convinced and plan to confront him.
-Valeria Richards lies to Mister Fantastic and Invisible Woman by stating that she is visiting Wizard's clone Bentley 23 and sneaks off to see Doom.
-When Valeria visits Doom to ask what he will get out of this, Doom states that he plans to get glory out of it.
+Valeria Richards sneaks off to see Doom, who tells her that he plans to gain glory.
 The next day, Doom has world borders opened up so that all the nations can work together.
-The Fantastic Four proceed to confront Doom, where they find that he is defended by civilians who are prepared to go down for him.
+The Fantastic Four confront Doom, where they find that he is defended by civilians who are prepared to go down for him.
 Before allowing the Fantastic Four to leave, Doom does what Mister Fantastic has failed to do by restoring the Thing to his human form.
-At the Impossible City, the Avengers realize that they are in a losing battle against Doom.
-While Scarlet Witch plans to lead every espionage agents and magic users as part of a plan to get close to the world leaders and uncover why they are supporting Doom, Black Widow and the others will serve as a distraction.
-Captain Marvel reveals that she is willing to accept help from the Masters of Evil: Arcade, Baron Mordo, Doctor Octopus, MODOK Superior, Madelyne Pryor, and Mysterio.
+Scarlet Witch plans to lead every espionage agents and magic users as part of a plan to get close to the world leaders and uncover why they are supporting Doom, while Black Widow and the others serve as a distraction.
+Captain Marvel reveals that she is willing to accept help from the Masters of Evil: Arcade, Baron Mordo, Doctor Octopus, MODOK, Madelyne Pryor, and Mysterio.